w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 have been met.
 Failing to submit the decision deposit within a
 {{ polkadot: <RPC network="polkadot" path="const.referenda.undecidingTimeout" defaultValue={201600} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="const.referenda.undecidingTimeout" defaultValue={201600} filter="blocksToDays"/> :kusama }}-day
 period will lead to a referendum timeout.

+## Request Submission and Decision Deposit Back

+If you submitted a proposal and a referendum for such proposal has ended, you can claim your submission and decision deposits back by issuing the `refundSubmissionDeposit` and the `refundDecisionDeposit` extrinsics, respectively.
+Those functions will succeed if the proposal is completed as passing or failing.

+Users can not refund their deposit while the proposal is Ongoing.
+Similarly, users cannot refund their deposit if the proposal has TimedOut (see timeout conditions).
+This behavior exists so that users can refrain from spamming the chain with proposals that have no interest from the community.
+If a proposal is in the TimedOut state, any user can call `slash_proposal_deposit`, which will move the funds from the user to a runtime-configured account, like the treasury.

+If you submitted a proposal and did not place a decision deposit, the submission deposit will not be claimable using the `refundSubmissionDeposit` extrinsic.
+To refund your deposit, you can start a new referendum and specifically request a refund from the treasury.